mafidon/southwarridev/README.md

 From **The Eternal Now** to **Internet Nashedy**, my code is rooted in ideas that stretch beyond time, beyond hardware.

 🪐 *"If you can imagine it, you can architect it."*

 ---

-## ⚡ Projects in Motion

-- 🚀 `Jita OS` – A unified C-based operating system where all apps speak one language
-- 🎵 `Murex Streams` – Music investment platform powered by Web3
-- 💸 `SusuPal` – Digital thrift savings for African communities
-- 🧠 `NashLang` – Experimental quantum-aware programming language
-- 🌾 `FarmLink Africa` – Bridging tech and agriculture across the continent

----